jiteshmohapatra/IBMSkillsBuild-For-Interns/README.md

 # IBMSkillsBuild-For-Interns
-This is the Data of All the Certificate Provided By IBM Skills Build
+This document details all certificates issued by IBM SkillsBuild.